Open Portal

 TradingView Pine Script Editor with a simple strategy example

+Run your strategy and export trade data.
 After creating your strategy, test it and export the results:

 • Add your strategy to the chart and adjust settings if needed.